2021 Russian Grand Prix: Post-race

 Hamilton hailed his Mercedes team after securing his 100th win.
 Mercedes team boss Toto Wolff hailed Hamilton's achievement of 100 wins as "mindblowing".
 The 1998 and 1999 Formula One World Champion Mika Häkkinen felt patience was the key factor in Hamilton securing the race victory.
 Valtteri Bottas felt a podium would have been possible for him if he had pitted one lap earlier for intermediate tyres.
 Alonso also believed a podium had been possible on merit for him before the weather intervention.
 McLaren said it would launch a review of the procedures which contributed to Norris not pitting earlier for intermediate tyres when the rain started to fall.
-McLaren Team Principal Andreas Seidl said the team would also would not dwell on what might or should have been.
+McLaren Team Principal Andreas Seidl said the team would also not dwell on what might or should have been.
 Norris said he was "not happy" with his result and stated he may have pitted for wet weather tyres had he been given clearer information on the weather by the team.
 Formula One Managing Director Ross Brawn praised Norris for his weekend performance, though felt his inexperience showed in the tricky conditions during the race.
 Brawn defended Norris, pointing out that there were occasions when drivers were correct to ignore team orders and follow their instincts.
 Brawn also praised Formula One veterans like Kimi Räikkönen, Alonso, and Hamilton for how they responded to the same situation.